rohan2248/HTML-Resume-Assignment/README.md

 ---

 ## 3. Open the HTML file in your browser
-Double click on Resume.html and it will open in browser.
+Right click on Resume.html and then click on open with live server.

 ---